8 Best Excalibur Las Vegas Restaurants (2023 Update)

 Source: @excaliburvegas

-The Buffet at Excalibur offers endless variety when it comes to food, although it’s mostly catered to American tastes.
+As its name suggests, The Buffet at Excalibur offers tons of variety to satisfy every food craving you have.
 The setup is pretty standard for a buffet, but it will easily please everyone in your group.
-Please note, the buffet is currently closed on Wednesdays and Thursdays.

-Feast on international cuisines or enjoy their weekend brunch menu.
-From pancakes to shrimp, and bacon to fruit, this is a brunch that will keep you full as you explore the city.
-There is also an omelets station and a made-to-order crepe menu.
+Feast on international cuisines or enjoy their Weekend Brunch menu, available on Saturday and Sunday.
+From healthy, fruity breakfasts to crispy bacon and hearty comfort dishes, this is a brunch that will keep you full as you explore Sin City.
+There is also an omelette station and a made-to-order crepe menu for highly personalized orders.

 Lunch selections included crowd-pleasers like pizza, fried chicken and shrimp.
 They also have a Chinese menu including miso soup, spring rolls and sesame bok choy.
 Here is a salad bar and a range of salads for those looking for a lighter option.